 Moisture Infiltration

 Flow of water or moisture fluctuation can result in cracks in the building.
-Water flow into the building material can cause it to expand.
-Water intrusion can weaken material strength, and when moisture evaporates, gaps can form, leading to issues such as bulging, peeling paint, and mold growth.
+Water flowing into the building material can cause it to expand.
+Water intrusion can weaken material strength, and when moisture evaporates, gaps can form, leading to issues such as bulging, peeling paint, and mould growth.

 Poor Construction Practices